AdobeDocs/commerce-extensibility/src/pages/index.md

 [Events](events/index.md)

-Makes Commerce transactional data available to App Builder using Adobe I/O. You can define the events to transmit data each time an event triggers, or only under circumstances defined within configuration rules.
+Make Commerce transactional data available to App Builder using Adobe I/O. You can define the events to transmit data each time an event triggers, or only under circumstances defined within configuration rules.

 <DiscoverBlock slots="link, text"/>